 Once our time at Seikeien came to an end, the troupe and I made our way over to the udon noodle shop Yorimichiya for lunch.
 Unfortunately, upon arrival, I learned that instead of being served the local specialty, we’d actually have to make it by hand.
 This activity excited the other content creators yet left me rather worried as I seriously can’t even make a piece of toast.
 Still, despite my ineptitude in the kitchen, even I was able to follow the master’s instructions and make something that was surprisingly edible.
 Though bumbling buffoons like myself should properly avoid preparing their own food, those more skilled would do well to consider preparing their own udon from scratch when in Kumagaya.

 All in all, I found the Kumagaya area to offer much potential as a destination however the existing infrastructure for inbound tourism would benefit from some attention.
-For the time being, I think it would be best if Kumaga went after only transit travel (e.g. heading to Kanazawa).
-Kumagaya is located right on the Joetsu shinkansen route which makes it convenient as a stopover en route to somewhere else.
-Seeing as most overseas travelers make use of the handy JR Rail Pass, hopping on and off the trains does not incur further fares.
+That said, the city is located right on the Joetsu Shinkansen route which makes it convenient as a stopover en route to somewhere else.
+Seeing as most overseas travelers make use of handy JR rail passess, hopping on and off the trains does not incur further fares.
 Additionally, Kumagaya would also do well to focus on targeting rugby fans seeing as it’s the home of a major stadium.
 That said, the downtown areas could use a few more pubs that cater to the needs of eager fans.

 First of all, if you made it this far, you deserve a medal or something because this was a very long account of my recent travels!
 Frankly speaking, I had a lot of fun playing the role of tourist in what is essentially my home base of Greater Tokyo.
 Before ending this epic rant though, I want to take a second to offer a special thanks to everyone who made this tour possible.
 With that said, none of this would have been possible without the help of all of the various individuals who came together to make it happen.
 This project quite literally involved a bus load of people and each and every one of them has my heartfelt appreciation for all the preparation that they did.